The Slanted Door Restaurant Review, San Francisco

 Posted by Foodnut.com

 The Slanted Door is a famous modern Vietnamese restaurant located in San Francisco’s Ferry Building.
-Legendary chef Charles Phan’s empire includes several Out the Door restaurants, Wo Hing General Store, now shuttered Moss Room in Golden gate Park, as well as Heaven’s Dog.
+Legendary chef Charles Phan’s empire includes several Out the Door restaurants and Hard Water.
+He failed at Heaven’s Dog and Wo Hing General Store.
 They use a lot of local, organic, sustainable ingredients and focus on essentially California cuisine with the Vietnamese influence.

 The original modest Slanted Door opened in 1995 on Valencia Street.
 Lots of positive reviews, celebrity visits, and presidential visits propelled this place to stardom.
 Slanted Door relocated to the Ferry Building in 2004, helping make this place a foodie haven.
 This restaurant is still very popular, be sure to make reservations way in advance.